-The Department for Education provides clear and detailed guidance in the form of the Suspension and Permanent Exclusion (2023) document and, additionally, this policy is an extension of our Positive Behaviour Policy and other behaviour related policies.
-Furthermore, this policy must be implemented in light of our responsibilities under Keeping Children Safe in Education (2023) and the SEND Code of Practice (2015) and related Trust policies, namely our Child Protection Safeguarding Policy and SEND Policy.
-For these reasons, the aim of the Exclusion Policy itself is to make clear the specific procedures and responsibilities relating to the use of fixed term and permanent exclusion and, to avoid repetition, wherever possible the appropriate more detailed documentation will be signposted.
+The Department for Education provides clear and detailed guidance in the form of the Suspensions and Permanent Exclusions (2023) document and, additionally, this policy is an extension of our Positive Behaviour Policy and other behaviour related policies.
+Furthermore, this policy must be implemented in light of our responsibilities under Keeping Children Safe in Education (2024) and the SEND Code of Practice (2015) and relates trust policies, namely our child protection and safeguarding policy and SEND policy.
+For these reasons, the aim of the exclusion policy itself is to make clear the specific procedures and responsibilities relating to the use of suspensions and permanent exclusions and, to avoid repetition, wherever possible the appropriate more detailed documentation will be signposted.

-The purpose of this policy is to specify how all existing related documentation is realised at our trust academies and provide clarity for all stakeholders in relation to a high stakes and often emotive subject.
-For detail of panel procedures, roles and requests for representation (including remote) refer to Suspension and Permanent Exclusion May 2023
+The purpose of this policy is to specify how all existing relating documentation is realised at our trust academies and provide clarity for all stakeholders in relation to a high states and often emotive subject.
+For details of panel procedures, roles and requests for representation (including remote) refer to the Suspension and Permanent Exclusion guidance September 2023.